yash4959/Die-Trying/Phase-2 Deliverables/README.md

 ### Binary Safety Matrix: The Mitigation
 ![Binary Safety Matrix](binary_safety_confusion_matrix.png)
 Proves the efficacy of our asymmetric risk gate.
-By collapsing the problem into a binary decision, we bypassed the multi-class confusion and successfully caught the vast majority of true defects.
+By collapsing the problem into a binary decision, we bypassed the multi-class confusion and caught the vast majority of true defects.

 ### Defect Capture Dynamics (The Autopsy)
 ![Defect Capture Dynamics](pitch_escape_autopsy.png)
 A histogram proving that the escaping defects were marginal edge-cases hugging the `0.125` threshold, not catastrophic high-confidence failures.
-We successfully crushed the "Clean" confidence of real anomalies down to near-zero.
+We successfully crushed the "Clean" confidence of real anomalies down to near-zero while maintaining low 'False Clean' predictions.

 ### Threshold Optimization Curve
 ![Threshold Optimization Curve](pitch_threshold_curve.png)
 Maps the exact trade-off between Factory Safety (Defect Capture) and Edge Efficiency (Clean Throughput).
-This proves that `0.125` was not a guess, but the mathematical intersection optimizing the physical limits of the hardware.

 ### Granular Entropy Profile
 ![Granular Entropy Profile](pitch_entropy_profile.png)